Appendix A

 base speed: Each size category has a base speed that indicates how far creatures of that size category can generally move.
 For details, see Base Speed.

 bright illumination: In an area with bright illumination, creatures can see clearly.
-Any effect which creates bright illumination in an area also creates enough light for shadowy illumination in twice that area.
+Any effect which creates bright illumination in an area also creates enough light for dim illumination in twice that area.
 For details, see Vision and Light.

 brilliant illumination: In an area with brilliant illumination, creatures can see clearly.
 No shadows exist within an area of brilliant illumination.
-Any effect which creates brilliant illumination in an area also creates enough light for shadowy illumination in twice that area.
+Any effect which creates brilliant illumination in an area also creates enough light for dim illumination in twice that area.
 For details, see Vision and Light.

 body armor: Body armor is a form of armor that you wear on your body.
 For details, see Armor.